(improper drainage is the main cause of foundation movement and damage in North Texas)

-Most people think that most foundation movement is caused by settlement.
+Most people think that the majority of foundation movement is caused by settlement.

-The pier salesmen want us to believe that every year we are in a new drought which is causing our soils to shrink out from under our foundations, (which were poured when the soil was expanded?) allowing them to fail to a point that they need to be artificially lifted, by piers, up off of the shrinking soils that have failed them.
-This is not true!
+The pier salesmen would have us believe that every year we are in a new drought which is causing our soils to shrink out from under our foundations, which is not true.

-You know, I even bought into that line of thinking 30 plus years ago when I got into the foundation business.
+I even bought into that line of thinking 30 plus years ago when I got into the foundation business.
 That’s what everybody said so it must be true, or so I thought.
 The rally cry was ...if it moves, PIER IT!
-It was not then, and is not now true!
+It was not true then, and is not true now!

 To Sign up for my occasional newsletter with tips on preventing, stopping and reversing Foundation Damage!

-If you don't want your house piered...don't call a pier salesman!
+If you don't think you want your house piered...don't call a pier salesman!

 I am Richard Rash and I am here to help you keep from getting taken advantage of by the foundation repair companies.
-I have spent the last thirty-five plus years working with foundation damaged homes constructed on expansive soils.
+I have spent almost forty years working with foundation damaged homes constructed on expansive soils.
 I am based in the Dallas-Fort Worth area but go where I am needed and the economics warrant, such as San Antonio, Austin, Shreveport, Oklahoma City, Tulsa and cities and towns in-between.

 I have been involved with thousands of foundation repairs in all size homes, apartments, hospitals, nursing homes, warehouses and small commercial buildings.
 I have worked as foundation inspector, contractor, consultant, and expert witness.